 Beatrix (sometimes Beatrice) Leslie (c.
 1577 – 3 September 1661) was a Scottish midwife executed in 1661 for causing the collapse of a coal pit by the use of witchcraft, killing two girls.[1]
-Little is known of her life before that event, although there are reported disputes with neighbours that allude to a quarrelsome attitude.
+Little is known of her life before that event, although there are reported disputes with neighbours that suggest a quarrelsome attitude.

 Beatrix lived in Blackcoat in the parish of Newbattle, Midlothian, where she worked as a midwife.
 She was married to William Moffat, about whom nothing is known.[2]
 Her arraignment and subsequent execution stemmed from her role in acting as midwife for William Young and Agnes Acheson.
 The parties seem then to have fallen out, with William subsequently testifying that he and his wife were terrified of Beatrix, and that he “was awakened out of his sleep, in a great affrightment and sweat, crying out, that she [Beatrix] with a number of catts wer devouring him.”[3]
 In the words of the historian Anna Cordey,